don1138/blender-qmc/docs/color-finder-v1.md

 ### Collection filters

-Collections appear as persistent checkboxes in a collapsible Collections section.
+Collections appear as persistent checkboxes in a collapsible Filter by Collection section inside Color Finder.
+This is distinct from the Browse Collections sub-panel containing the existing palette browser.
 Users may select any number of collections.

 - Selected collections use OR logic with each other.
 - Collection, hue, and text filters use AND logic with each other.